underdogg-forks/cmms/README.md

 you need to comment lines 3-to-7 inside `webpack.mix.js` in order for it to work correctly.
 Don't forget to uncomment them back when building without hot module replacement.

-### Using Enso for Your Project
+### Using CMMS for Your Project

 1. Follow the steps above to install & setup
-2. If you find Enso suited for building a project with it, delete the .git folder, run `git init`, and use a dedicated repo for your custom project
+2. If you find CMMS suited for building a project with it, delete the .git folder, run `git init`, and use a dedicated repo for your custom project
 4. Develop
 5. To update run `composer update` / `npm update` and compile